 CRGs lead on the development of clinical commissioning policies, service specifications and quality standards.
 They also provide advice on innovation, horizon scanning, service reviews and guide work to reduce variation and deliver increased value.
 CRGs, through their Patient and Public Voice (PPV) members, also help ensure that any changes to the commissioning of specialised services involve patients and the public.

-- National Programme of Care Senior Manager: Jacquie Kemp, London
+- Nicola Symes, National Programme of Care Senior Manager:

-- National Programme of Care Manager: Mark Howard, London
+- Carolyn Brennan, National Programme of Care Manager:

-- National Programme of Care Manager Highly Specialised: Nicola Symes, London
+- Carolyn Young, National Programme of Care Manager:

-The ‘products’ of commissioning are the tools used by the 10 Hub Commissioning Teams to contract services on an annual basis and are listed under each CRG.
-A small number of products – service specifications and policies – are listed here as they fall within the scope of this NPoC but do not logically sit with a single CRG.
+The ‘products’ of commissioning are the tools used by the Regional Commissioning Teams to contract services on an annual basis and are listed under each CRG.

 Service specifications are important in clearly defining the standards of care expected from organisations funded by NHS England to provide specialised care.
 The specifications have been developed by specialised clinicians, commissioners, expert patients and public health representatives to describe both core and developmental service standards.
 Core standards are those that all funded providers should be able to demonstrate, with developmental standards being those which may require further changes in practice over time to provide excellence in the field.